 The World Bank publishes the most comprehensive and consistent information on weighted average applied tariff rates.
 When the weighted average applied tariff rate is not available, the Index uses the country’s average applied tariff rate; and when the country’s average applied tariff rate is not available, the weighted average or the simple average of most favored nation (MFN) tariff rates is used.
 In the very few cases where data on duties and customs revenues are not available, data on international trade taxes or an estimated effective tariff rate are used instead.
-In all cases, an effort is made to clarify the type of data used and the different sources for those data in the corresponding write-up for the trade policy component.
+In all cases, an effort is made to clarify the type of data used in the corresponding write-up for the trade freedom component.

 Sources.
-Unless otherwise noted, the Index relies on the following sources to determine scores for trade policy, in order of priority: World Bank, World Development Indicators 2012; World Trade Organization, Trade Policy Review, 1995–2012; Office of the U.S. Trade Representative, 2012 National Trade Estimate Report on Foreign Trade Barriers; World Bank, Doing Business 2011 and 2012; U.S. Department of Commerce, Country Commercial Guide, 2008–2012; Economist Intelligence Unit, Country Commerce, 2009–2012; World Bank, Data on Trade and Import Barriers: Trends in Average Applied Tariff Rates in Developing and Industrial Countries, 1981–2010; and official government publications of each country.
+Unless otherwise noted, the Index relies on the following sources to determine scores for trade policy, in order of priority: World Bank, World Development Indicators 2013; World Trade Organization, Trade Policy Review, 1995–2013; Office of the U.S. Trade Representative, 2013 National Trade Estimate Report on Foreign Trade Barriers; World Bank, Doing Business 2012 and Doing Business 2013; U.S. Department of Commerce, Country Commercial Guide, 2009–2013; Economist Intelligence Unit, Country Commerce, 2010–2013; World Bank, Data on Trade and Import Barriers: Trends in Average Applied Tariff Rates in Developing and Industrial Countries, 1981–2010; and official government publications of each country.

 In an economically free country, there would be no constraints on the flow of investment capital.
 Individuals and firms would be allowed to move their resources into and out of specific activities, both internally and across the country’s borders, without restriction.
-Such an ideal country would receive a score of 100 on the investment freedom component of the Index of Economic Freedom.
+Such an ideal country would receive a score of 100 on the investment freedom component of the Index.

-In practice, most countries have a variety of restrictions on investment.
+In practice, however, most countries have a variety of restrictions on investment.
 Some have different rules for foreign and domestic investment; some restrict access to foreign exchange; some impose restrictions on payments, transfers, and capital transactions; in some, certain industries are closed to foreign investment.
-Labor regulations, corruption, red tape, weak infrastructure, and political and security conditions can also affect the freedom that investors have in a market.

 National treatment of foreign investment